Notes on the Geography of Egypt: Karnak

 Looking north over the Temple of Khonsu toward the central axis.
 In the distance on the left is a solitary column.
 Let's go over there and look east.

 This statue of Ramses II, with his daughter Princess Bint-anta at his feet, stands before the second pylon.
 It's been moved here; only the feet remain of the original, to the right, which shows the king striding forward.
-In the distance there's a sculpture museum worth seeing.

 This is the so-called Red Chapel of Hatshepsut, of blocks found in 1898 near the third pylon but only reassembled in 2000.